plum-css/plum/_docs/vendors.md

 navigation: true
 ---

-Vendor files are external dependencies where you don't explicitly control the creationg of markup or css classes.
+Vendor files are external dependencies where you don't explicitly control the creation of markup or css classes.

 {% mermaid %}
 graph LR;